-Technical details of the proposed Phefumula Emoyeni One Wind Energy Facility Farm Portions The WEF will be located over 93 farm portions Central coordinates of the site and activity location 26°21'31.02"S ; 29°46'49.38"E Total Site Extent Approximately 33 660ha Design Specifications Capacity Up to 550MW Number of Turbines Up to 88 turbines (Between 6MW and 15MW each) Turbine Hub Height Up to 200m Rotor Diameter Up to 200m Tip Height Up to 300m Permanent hard standing area Approximately 75m x 120m Foundation Each turbine will have a foundation of approximately up to $40m^2$ - excavation up to 6m deep, constructed of reinforced concrete to support the mounting ring.
+Technical details of the proposed Phefumula Emoyeni One Wind Energy Facility Farm Portions The WEF will be located over 93 farm portions Central coordinates of the site and activity location 26°21'31.02"S ; 29°46'49.38"E Total Site Extent Approximately 33 660ha Design Specifications Capacity Up to 550MW Number of Turbines Up to 76 turbines (Between 6MW and 15MW each) Turbine Hub Height Up to 200m Rotor Diameter Up to 200m Tip Height Up to 300m Permanent hard standing area Approximately 75m x 120m Foundation Each turbine will have a foundation of approximately up to $40m^2$ - excavation up to 6m deep, constructed of reinforced concrete to support the mounting ring.
 Once tower established, footprint of foundation is covered with soil.
 Three IPP Portion Onsite Substations and Battery Energy Storage System (BESS) Each IPP onsite Substation and BESS will have a total footprint of up to 10ha in extent.
 Each 33kV/132kV onsite collector substation (IPP portion) will have a footprint of approximately 5ha.
 The substation will consist of a high voltage substation yard to allow for multiple 132kV feeder bays and transformers, control building, telecommunication infrastructure, access road, etc. Each BESS will have a footprint of approximately 5ha Export Capacity of up to 200MW.
 Total storage capacity 800MWh.
 Storage capacity of up to 6-8 hours.
 The BESS will be housed in containers.
 Battery types to be considered: Solid State Batteries as the preferred (Lithium Ion) and Redox Flow Batteries as the alternative (Vanadium Redox).

-Operation and Maintenance (O&M) Building Infrastructure

-O&M building infrastructure will be required to support the functioning of the WEF and for services required by operations and maintenance staff.
+Operation and Maintenance (O&M) Building Infrastructure O&M building infrastructure will be required to support the functioning of the WEF and for services required by operations and maintenance staff.
 The O&M building infrastructure will be near the onsite substation and will include 3 O&M offices of approximately 1.5ha each adjacent to each collector Substation.

-Each O&M Building will include:

-- Operations Building: - Workshop and Stores Area - Refuse area for temporary storage of waste; and - Conservancy tank to service the ablution facilities.

-Three Construction Camp Laydown Areas

-Each Construction Camp Laydown Area will include:

-- Temporary laydown or staging area -Typical area of 3ha each (150m x 200m). - Laydown area could increase to 30ha for concrete towers, should they be required. - Sewage: septic and/or conservancy tanks and portable toilets. - Temporary concrete batching plant & yard of approximately 7ha, comprising amongst others, a concrete storage area, batching plant, electrical infrastructure and substation, generators and fuel stores, gantries and loading facilities, offices, material stores (rebar, concrete, aggregate and associated materials), mess rooms, workshops, laydown and storage areas, sewage and toilet facilities, offices and boardrooms, labour mess and changerooms, mixers, , water and settling tanks, pumps, silos and hoppers, a laboratory, parking areas, internal and access roads Gravel and sand will be stored in separate heaps whilst the cement will be contained in a silo.
+Each O&M Building will include: Operations Building; Workshop and Stores Area Refuse area for temporary storage of waste; and Conservancy tank to service the ablution facilities.
+Three Construction Camp Laydown Areas Each Construction Camp Laydown Area will include: Temporary laydown or staging area -Typical area of 3ha each (150m x 200m).
+Laydown area could increase to 30ha for concrete towers, should they be required.
+Sewage: septic and/or conservancy tanks and portable toilets.
+Temporary concrete batching plant & yard of approximately 7ha, comprising amongst others, a concrete storage area, batching plant, electrical infrastructure and substation, generators and fuel stores, gantries and loading facilities, offices, material stores (rebar, concrete, aggregate and associated materials), mess rooms, workshops, laydown and storage areas, sewage and toilet facilities, offices and boardrooms, labour mess and changerooms, mixers, , water and settling tanks, pumps, silos and hoppers, a laboratory, parking areas, internal and access roads - Gravel and sand will be stored in separate heaps whilst the cement will be contained in a silo.
 The maximum height of the silo will be 20m.
+Access Roads The Project site can be accessed easily via the N11 national road which run along the eastern boundaries of the site.
+There are existing roads that go through the land parcels to allow for direct access to the project development area.
+Internal and access roads with a width of between 8m and 10m, which can be increased to approximately 12m on bends.
+The roads will be positioned within a 20m wide corridor to accommodate cable trenches, stormwater channels and bypass /circles of up to 20m during construction.
+Length of the internal roads will be approximately 60km.